 How it gets the data

-The two providers work very differently — there’s a single command, but two paths under the hood.
+The providers work differently — there’s a single command, but several paths under the hood.

 Claude Code